Triston Casas Player Props: Red Sox vs. Yankees

-On Sunday, Triston Casas (batting .267 in his past 10 games) and the Boston Red Sox play the New York Yankees, whose starting pitcher will be Clarke Schmidt.
-First pitch is at 7:10 PM ET.
+The Boston Red Sox, including Triston Casas (.258 batting average in his past 10 games), take on starter Domingo German and the New York Yankees at Fenway Park, Friday at 7:10 PM ET.

 Triston Casas Game Info & Props vs. the Yankees